hariseldon99/StatMechCodes/README.md

 # StatMechCodes
-You can run these codes online by clicking on the binder link below
+You can run these codes online by clicking on the binder link below, and then running the different codes by clicking on the corresponding files with '.ipynb' extension.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hariseldon99/StatmechCodes/master)